-- Negative actions against an individual or group because of their actual or perceived race, sex, color, national or ethnic origin, age, religion, disability, marital status, sexual orientation, genetic information, military status, gender or gender identity, any other legally protected classification, or other targeted aspects of one's identity. - 2.
-Creating a climate that supports, encourages, or initiates an uncomfortable environment for any community member.
+- 1. Negative actions against an individual or group because of their actual or perceived race, sex, color, national or ethnic origin, age, religion, disability, marital status, sexual orientation, genetic information, military status, gender or gender identity, any other legally protected classification, or other targeted aspects of one's identity. - 2.
+Creating a climate that supports, encourages, or initiates an uncomfortable environment, based on a legally protected classification, for any community member.
+Absent an academic reason, displaying of hate symbols, including but not limited to the confederate flag, swastikas, and any symbol associated with white supremacy or other hate groups, supports, encourages, or initiates an uncomfortable environment and thus is prohibited.